jhunold/shared_instance/README.md

 `std::shared_ptr`.
 This reduces the error potential implementing the shared ownership correctly, yields better integration with `std::shared_ptr` and simplifies the implementation.

-Also, I did not attempt to mimic reference semantics.
-I don't think this is needed, writing `instance->member()` instead of `instance.member()` is just fine for practical reasons.
-It highlights that `shared_instance` is a kind of proxy to an object and is implemented using a pointer.

 Prospect
 --------